 There is no simple answer to the question of who makes more of a profit: wholesalers or retailers.
 The answer depends on the business’s costs of goods sold (COGS), sales prices and business model.

-Wholesalers have to pay for the raw materials to make their products, manufacturing and employees, but then they set their prices and have some control over the market.
+Wholesalers have to pay for the raw materials to make their products and the manufacturing process (or to acquire the products from manufacturers) and their employees, but then they set their prices and have some control over the market.

 Retailers purchase their products for a higher COGS than wholesalers, but retailers can also get away with charging high markups.
 While retailers don’t have to manufacture products, they still have to pay for staff, commercial space, marketing and more.